NCEAS/metacat/docs/user/metacat/source/geoserver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are hundreds of sources of spatial data made publically available
 through WMS (check out http://wms-sites.com for a good catalog).
 To add these
-data sources to your map, add the layers in your skin’s ``spatial/map.js`` file.
+data sources to your map, add the layers in your skin's ``spatial/map.js`` file.

 Spatial Queries
 ---------------